also known as: Jacobus, Iakobos or Iakob

-James was the name of five biblical men.
+James was the name of 5 biblical men.
 The name appears 42 times in 38 verses.

 Have archaeologists discovered evidence of James, the brother of Jesus? (the James ossuary)

-James “the Less” or “the Little” (Mark 15:40).
 He was probably called this because he was short in stature, or else because he was younger or less well-known.
-He was the brother of Joses and the son of a woman named Mary (not Jesus Christ’s mother) (Matt.
-27:56; Mark 16:1; Luke 24:10).
+He was the brother of Joses and the son of a woman named Mary (NOT Jesus Christ’s mother) (Matthew 27:56; Mark 16:1; Luke 24:10).